A novel search for high-frequency gravitational waves with low-mass axion haloscopes

 {\bf Conclusions.} We provide a formulation of GW electrodynamics which demonstrates that low-mass axion haloscopes are also UHF-GW telescopes.
 Through the use of an optimized figure-8 pickup loop geometry, the DMRadio program may discover not only the dark matter of our Universe, but also exotic sources of GWs.

 Going forward, there are several questions opened by our results that warrant further study.
 Determining the optimal experimental configuration that allows DMRadio to unlock the $\omega^2$ GW scaling, while maintaining full axion sensitivity will be critical.
 To that end, including both a circular and figure-8 loop in the detector may be required, and we note that the mutual inductance between the two loops would vanish~\footnote{We thank Jon Ouellet for this observation.}.
 Further, lumped-element instruments have at present only performed measurements for $\omega \ll 1/R$.
 Given the $\omega^2$ scaling of the GW effective current, experimental results at higher frequencies would be particularly welcome.
 From a theoretical perspective, it would also be interesting to understand the limit where $\omega \sim 1/R$, where a calculation based on the Biot-Savart law alone is insufficient.
 Nevertheless, the exact behavior has yet to be quantified even for axions, and would be particularly interesting to consider for GWs given the $\omega^2$ scaling of the effective current.
+Understanding the extension to other geometries will be important, particularly the solenoidal configuration already used by ADMX SLIC~\cite{Crisosto:2019fcj} and that will be adopted by DMRadio-m$^{\!3}$.
 Finally, the discussion we presented has been couched purely in terms of the raw GW strain sensitivity.
 However, as our understanding of the sources at UHF improves, it will be necessary to reinterpret these results in terms of the specific model parameters describing the source populations.
 At such a time, it would also be worthwhile to understand the additional information that multiple instruments could uncover, as we briefly discussed.

 While these issues should be resolved, a larger question looms.
 Figure~\ref{fig:projectedlimits} highlights that a number of distinct experimental proposals have coalesced on a strain sensitivity of $h \sim 10^{-22}$ for $f \sim$ MHz GWs, a level that is still many order of magnitude away from any signal of the early Universe.
 Whether we can hope to probe such strain sensitivities remains to be determined.